camunda/camunda-docs-manual/content/installation/camunda-bpm-rpa-bridge.md

 1. Extract the downloaded archive
 1. Configure the bridge with the shipped `application.yml` file (see the [user guide]({{< ref "/user-guide/camunda-bpm-rpa-bridge.md#camunda-bpm-rpa-bridge-configuration" >}}) for a full list of configuration options).
 1. Start the Bridge by executing the jar file: `java -jar camunda-bpm-rpa-bridge.jar`
-1. Create and deploy a model that includes an RPA service task (see the [user guide]({{< ref "/user-guide/camunda-bpm-rpa-bridge.md#set-up-an-rpa-task" >}}) for more information)
+1. Create and deploy a model that includes an RPA service task (see the [user guide]({{< ref "/user-guide/camunda-bpm-rpa-bridge.md#set-up-an-rpa-task" >}}) for more information) to the Camunda Platform

-The bridge will now forward RPA tasks to the UiPath Orchestrator and publish the result back to Camunda.
+The bridge will now forward RPA tasks to the configured RPA vendor and publish the result back to Camunda.
 You can observe the process via Cockpit.